ruuda/blog/posts/musium.md

-for which I wrote [a code generator][squiller] that generates Rust bindings for SQL queries, and the frontend is written in PureScript using a homegrown DOM builder library.
+for which I wrote [a code generator][squiller] that generates Rust bindings for SQL queries, and the frontend is written in PureScript using my own html builder library.
 I like polishing it:
 the seek bar is not just a line, it renders a waveform, and the UI is animated throughout.